system76/docs/content/laptop-battery-thresholds.md

 ![Enabling FlexiCharger](/images/laptop-charging-thresholds/flexicharger.jpg)

 Once configured, save and exit the setup utility.
 The thresholds can be disabled at any time by setting FlexiCharger back to Disabled.

-**Note:** The pang12, pang13 and pang14 do not support FlexiCharging.